-Conway's Game of Life is a well-known binary cellular automaton [12].
+Conway's Game of Life is a well-known binary cellular automaton [14].
 A two-dimensional mesh of pixels is used to represent the environment, and each pixel of the mesh represents a cell.
 In each iteration, the state of every cell is updated with a 9-point stencil and then processors send data from their edges (ghost cells) to their neighbors in the mesh.

-The Fish application is indicative of many particle physics applications.
-It calculates Van der Waals forces between particles in a two-dimensional field.
+The Fish application models the behavior and interactions of fish and is indicative of many particle physics applications. calculates Van der Waals forces between particles in a two-dimensional field.
 Each computing process is responsible for a number of particles, which move about the field.
 Because the amount of computation depends on the location and proximity of particles, this application exhibits a dynamic amount of work per processor.

-4. Launch-time scheduling
+4. LAUNCH-TIME SCHEDULING

-The launch-time scheduler is called just before application launch to determine how the current application execution should be mapped to available grid resources.
+The launch-time scheduler is called just before application launch to determine how the current application execution should be mapped to available Grid resources.
 The resulting schedule specifies the list of target machines, the mapping of virtual application processes to those machines, and the mapping of application data to processes.
-Launch-time scheduling is a central component in GrADSoft and is key to achieving application performance; for this reason, we have experimented with a variety of launch-time scheduling approaches including those described in [20, 10, 26].
+Launch-time scheduling is a central component in GrADSoft and is key to achieving application performance; for this reason, we have experimented with a variety of launch-time scheduling approaches including those described in [24, 13, 27].
 Through this evolution we have identified an application-generic launch-time scheduling architecture; in this section we describe that architecture and key contributions we have made to each component of the design.
-Many of the approaches described here have been incorporated in GrADSoft; the resulting unified system has been tested with all of the applications described in Section 1.3.
+Many of the approaches described here have been incorporated in GrADSoft; the resulting unified system has been tested with all of the applications described in Section 3.